 Inside Director - An inside director is one who simultaneously serves as a director and as an employee of the company.
-This category may include a chairman of the board who acts as an employee of the company or is paid as an employee of the company.
+This category may include a board chair who acts as an employee of the company or is paid as an employee of the company.